 Congress is acutely aware of the challenges facing the USPTO and of the current concerns about abusive litigation practices that attempt to enforce poor quality patents.
 Much of this was highlighted during the overall debate on patent reform legislation.
-The Office has faced serious financial issues in recent years, even requiring Congress to enact emergency and supplemental appropriations legislation to keep the agency in operation, and it is now facing these critical problems yet again.
-Nothing directly affects the proper function of the U.S. patent system more than access to resources, and yet the Office continues to be in desperate need of a more long-term sustainable funding model.
+The USPTO has faced serious financial issues in recent years, even requiring Congress to enact emergency and supplemental appropriations legislation to keep the agency in operation.
+Nothing directly affects the proper function of the U.S. patent system more than access to resources, and yet the USPTO continues to be in need of a more long-term sustainable funding model.

 During Congress's consideration of the Leahy-Smith America Invents Act (AIA), a compromise was struck on the funding issue, which resulted in the establishment of the "reserve" fund under Section 22 in lieu of language similar to this bill.
 In consideration of that compromise, we, like many in the user community, agreed to support a 15% surcharge and USPTO fee setting authority contained in the AIA, both of which led to a significant increase in fees.
-This agreement was premised on the understanding that those monies either would be made available to the Office or would go to the reserve fund.
-Yet less than two years later, we again see substantial funds withheld from the Office, this time as a result of sequestration.
-This denial of fund access has had serious negative consequences, such as the cancellation of much-needed IT improvements, significant delays in the rollout of satellite offices, and a slowing down of examiner hiring, all of which are critical to improvements in quality and pendency.
+This agreement was premised on the understanding that those monies either would be made available to the USPTO or would go to the reserve fund.
+Yet less than two years after enactment, we again saw substantial funds withheld from the Office as a result of sequestration.
+This denial of fund access had serious negative consequences, such as the cancellation of much-needed IT improvements, significant delays in the rollout of satellite offices, and a slowing down of examiner hiring, all of which are critical to improvements in quality and pendency.